NathanRodet/GitlabAuditor/README.md

 # GitlabAuditor

-A tool aiming to find secrets in your Gitlab instance.
+Quickly audit your Gitlab Instance to find secrets.